-- 6.1 Curriculum for IV Therapy/Venous Blood Sampling Course shall: - A. Provide adequate theory and supervised clinical practice in IV Therapy/Venous Blood Sampling related to the adult client necessary for the performance of nursing functions as outlined in Section 3. - B. Provide the following content: - 1.
+- 6.1 Curriculum for IV Therapy Course/Program shall: - A. Provide adequate theory and supervised clinical practice in IV therapy related to the Adult Client necessary for the performance of nursing functions as outlined in Section 3. - B. Provide the following content: - 1.
 Legal implications and scope of practice. - 2.
 Role of the licensed practical nurse in intravenous therapy. - 3.
 Related anatomy and physiology including the physiology of aging and site selection. - 4.
 Fluids and electrolytes. - 5.
 Commonly used IV fluids. - 6.
 Hazards and complications of IV therapy, local and systemic. - 7.
 Psychological aspects of venipuncture. - 8.
 Infection control measures. - 9.
 Identifying types of venous access devices. - 10.
-Monitoring venous access device site. - 11.
-Dressing and cap changes. - 12.
-Initiating, monitoring, regulating, replacing, and discontinuing IV fluids. - 13.
+Monitoring venous access devices. - 11.
+Dressing and cap changes.

+- 12. Initiating, monitoring, regulating, replacing, and discontinuing IV fluids. - 13.
 Use of appropriate equipment including IV pumps. - 14.
 Drug incompatibilities. - 15.
 Administration of pre-mixed vitamins and electrolytes. - 16.
-Pharmacology of heparin and antibiotics.

-- 17. Administration of pre-mixed IV antibiotics. - 18.
+Pharmacology of heparin and antibiotics. - 17.
+Administration of pre-mixed IV antibiotics. - 18.
 Flushing of venous access devices designed to maintain venous patency. - 19.
 Collection of venous blood specimens for tests and use of appropriate equipment for same. - 20.
-Nursing care, intervention, reporting and documentation related to intravenous therapy/venous blood sampling. - C. Each student should complete clinical practice or simulated clinical practice related to: - 1.
-Peripheral IV starts on clients. - 2.
-Initiation and monitoring of IV fluid administration on clients through peripheral and central venous access devices. - 3.
-Flushes into venous access devices designed to maintain venous patency for clients. - 4.
-Administration of pre-mixed antibiotics via venous access device to clients. - 5.
+Nursing care, intervention, reporting and documentation related to intravenous therapy/venous blood sampling. - C. Each student shall complete clinical practice or simulated clinical practice related to: - 1.
+Peripheral short catheter insertion on Adult Clients. - 2.
+Initiation and monitoring of IV fluid administration on Adult Clients through venous access devices. - 3.
+Flushes into venous access devices designed to maintain venous patency for Adult Clients. - 4.
+Administration of pre-mixed antibiotics via venous access device to Adult Clients. - 5.
 Utilization of IV pumps. - 6.
-Peripheral venous blood sampling on clients. - 7.
+Peripheral venous blood sampling on Adult Clients. - 7.
 Discontinuation of peripheral short devices. - 8.
 Documentation of nursing actions and observations. - 9.
 Sterile dressing change on central venous access devices. - 10.
-Blood collection from a central venous access device. - D. At the discretion of the instructor, students may challenge content and/or skills with validation of previous IV therapy/venous blood sampling education.
+Blood collection from a central venous access device. - D. At the discretion of the instructor, students may challenge content and/or skills with validation of previous IV therapy education. - E. All Approved IV Therapy Courses/Programs shall submit an annual report on a Board approved form to demonstrate compliance with Chapter IX rules.
+Failure to submit an annual report may result in withdrawal of Board approval.